Jian Reis

 JavaScript Transformations and Proxy - better together!

-Some things in life are just better together.
 Toast and butter.
 Macaroni and cheese.
 Burgers and fries.
 Gin and tonic.
 Add one more to that list today, as we reveal JavaScript Transformations and Proxy.
 Awesome individually, even better when they work together.

 Let’s talk JavaScript Transformations first: We know that coding against no data (or unrealistic data) sucks.
 We built Snaplet so you could spend more time coding against production-accurate data, and less time doing everything else, like wrangling that data out of your database to code against.
-Until now, our domain specific language has allowed you to transform your data easily enough, albeit with a language that we invented, so you had to look up a reference for how to transform values.
+Until now, our domain specific language has allowed you to de-identify your data easily enough, albeit with a language that we invented, so you had to look up a reference for how to transform values.
 We want to keep you in flow; keep you focused on coding, which is why we now integrate into your development workflow by providing you with the ability to safely transform your data using a language you already know: JavaScript! 🧑💻

 We didn’t stop there though.
 While JavaScript functions are immensely powerful and capable of transforming personal information in useful ways, in practice using them could become quite tedious: imagine writing a JS function that uses conditional logic, and having to capturing an entire snapshot to test it, then finding a bug, fixing it, and repeating that process?
 We wanted to unlock the ability for developers to “live reload” the data in their database, so we’re introducing snaplet proxy, a genius little proxy that lives between your code environment and your database.